Panos61/event_backend/README.md

 [x] Passwords are now stored in the DB in a hashed form.(Bcrypt)

-[x] User can, now, create an account.Simple authentication can be done.
+[x] User is able to create an account.Simple authentication can be done.

 [x] JWT

 ### Future implementations:

-`Email Authentication/ Password Change `
+`Email Authentication/ Password Change`